ArtifexSoftware/ghostpdl/demos/java/gsviewer/README.txt

 /etc/java-8-openjdk/accessibility.properties

-Additionally, to start the application, start.sh should be executed as it sets up the shared library paths.
+Additionally, to start the application, start_linux.sh should be executed as it sets up the shared library paths.

+-= MAC =-

+Same as Linux, except with .dylib extensions on all shared objects.

+start_darwin.sh should be used to start the application.

 Building: